-Project Management is an interesting process.
-You need to ensure many components are looked after and then only you can build a powerful project development process to drive project goals and results.
+Project Management is an exciting process.
+You need to ensure many components are looked after, and then only you can build a robust project development process to drive project goals and results.

-One of the main components that ensure that your project development process is going to improve is Key Performance Indicators or also known as KPIs.
-These indicators are critical during the project’s developmental phase and their job is to provide the data to the team, that guarantees success.
+One of the main components that ensure that your project development process is going to improve is Key Performance Indicators, also known as KPIs.
+These indicators are critical during the project’s developmental phase, and their job is to provide the data to the team that guarantees success.

-So, what are the different types of project KPIs, and how they can be differentiated from each other?
+So, what are the different project KPIs types, and how can they be differentiated from each other?
 Let’s find out.

 There are four different types of project management KPIs.